w3f/1k-validators-be/README.md

 > A monorepo containing TypeScript microservices for the Thousand Validators Program.

 The following is a monorepo of packages for the Thousand Validators Program.
-Each package is a microservice that can be run independently or together with other microservices.

 The monorepo is managed using Yarn workspaces, and contains the following packages:
 - [`packages/common`](packages/common): A package containing common code shared across all microservices.
 - [`packages/core`](packages/core): A package containing the core logic of the Thousand Validators Program.
 - [`packages/gateway`](packages/gateway): A package for an API gateway that exposes the backend with a REST API.
 - [`packages/telemetry`](packages/telemetry): A package for a telemetry client that monitors uptime
-- [`packages/worker`](packages/worker): A packages for job queue workers that perform background tasks.

 ## Installation & Setup